dzhibas/SublimePrettyJson/README.md

 **line_separator** - ","

 **value_separator** - ": "

-`value separator in config, so if you need to get rid of extra space you can remove it with this param`
+    value separator in config, so if you need to get rid of extra space you can remove it with this param

 **keep_arrays_single_line** - false

-`if we need to re-structure arrays and make them single-line`
+    if we need to re-structure arrays and make them single-line

 **max_arrays_line_length** - 120

-`if array for example '["a", "b", 123213, ....]' length will reach max it will be kept multi-line (for beauty)`
+    if array for example '["a", "b", 123213, ....]' length will reach max it will be kept multi-line (for beauty)

 **pretty_on_save** - false

-`do we need to automatically Pretty JSON on save`
+    do we need to automatically Pretty JSON on save

 **validate_on_save** - true

-`do we need validate JSON files on each save`
+    do we need validate JSON files on each save

+**reindent_block** - false

+    if we are formatting a selection, if we need to reindent the resulting block to follow the flow of the source document the posible values are 'minimal' and 'start'

+    using `minimal`, the resulting json lines are indented as much spaces as the line where the selection starts. e.g

+        yaml_container:
+          yaml_key: { "json": "value" }

+    gets formatted as:

+        yaml_container:
+            yaml_key: {
+              "json": "value"
+            }

+    using `start`, the resulting json lines are indented a number of spaces equal to the column number of the start of the selection

+    with `start` the previous example gets formatted as:

+        yaml_container:
+            yaml_key: {
+                        "json": "value"
+                      }

 ## Using tabs for indentation